MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Background and related works

-\textbf{Soft decision trees (SDTs).} Differentiable decision tree~\cite{irsoy2012soft, laptev2014convolutional} has shown to be more accurate than traditional hard decision trees.
-Especially, SDT~\cite{frosst2017distilling} with binary probabilistic decision bounds has favorable transparency and performance in reinforcement learning tasks~\cite{coppens2019distilling, ding2020cdt}.
-On a given observation $o^t$, each inner node $j$ calculates the probability for traversing to the left child node as
+\textbf{Soft decision trees (SDTs).} Differentiable decision trees~\cite{irsoy2012soft, frosst2017distilling} have been shown to own better expressivity compared to traditional hard decision trees.
+Especially, an SDT~\cite{frosst2017distilling} has favorable transparency and performance with a binary probabilistic decision boundary at each node in reinforcement learning tasks~\cite{coppens2019distilling, ding2020cdt}.
+As shown in Fig.~\ref{fig2}(a), it is different from the traditional growth of decision paths in that an SDT performs soft routing with different probabilities when given the fixed depth of the tree in advance.
+Given an observation $o^t$, each inner node $j$ calculates the probability of traversing to its left child node by